jermainejanszen/info1112-mysh/README.md

 - show [filename...]:
     Reads from each filename in turn to standard output
 - set [variable[value...]]:
-    If no arguments are given print all variable currently defined Otherwise sets the entered variables to the given values
+    If no arguments are given print all variable currently defined.
+    Otherwise sets the entered variables to the given values
 - unset [variable]:
     Removes variable from list of defined variables